adlio/heisenberg/README.md

 That's it!
 Heisenberg automatically:
 - 🔍 Finds your `package.json` and extracts the dev command
 - 🚀 Starts your frontend dev server (`npm run dev`)
-- 🔗 Proxies frontend requests in development
+- 🔗 Proxies frontend requests in proxy mode
-- 📦 Embeds assets for production builds
+- 📦 Embeds assets for embed mode builds
 - 🌐 Opens your browser automatically

 ## 📖 Documentation